TeachBooks/Sphinx-Image-Inverter/README.md

 ## Introduction

-When toggling dark mode in JupyterBook, images and figures are inverted by default.
-However, this inversion might not always be desired, as certain images may not look correct when their colors are flipped.
-The **Sphinx-Image-Inverter** extension provides a solution by allowing selective inversion control using the `dark-light` class.
+When toggling dark mode in JupyterBook, images and figures are not inverted by default, but a white background is inserted.
+However, this white background might not always be desired in dark mode.

+The **Sphinx-Image-Inverter** extension provides a solution by applying an automatic filter to images and iframes.
+If this filter is not desired for certain items, the **Sphinx-Image-Inverter** extension provides a solution by allowing selective disabling using the `dark-light` class.

 ## How does it work?
-Sphinx extension that inverts the colors of images and iframes in dark mode but keeps the colours recognizable.
+This Sphinx extension applies a filter such that dark and light colors are switched, however keeps the colours recognizable.
 This is particularly useful for graphs in which a certain colour is mentioned in accompanying text.
-Item are not converted if they are marked with the `dark-light` class (recommended for photos).
+Items are not converted if they are marked with the `dark-light` class (recommended for example for photos).

-In more detail, the colors of the element are inverted, then the hue of the colors is shifted by 180 degrees, so the inverted colors change to their complementary hues.
+In more detail, first the colors of the element are inverted, then the hue of the colors is shifted by 180 degrees, so the inverted colors change to their complementary hues.
 This flips the brightness and contrast, while keeping the hue somewhat recognizable (so a blue line will be a blue line in both ligth and dark mode).
 Black and white stay inverted (so white becomes black, and black becomes white), because they don’t have a hue.
+Next, the colors are slightly saturated to enforce a better contrast.
 After this, the element blends with the background, making similar colors appear dark and very different colors appear bright.
 The overall effect creates high contrast between the element and the background, depending on their colors.

 ## Installation
 To install the Sphinx-Image-Inverter, follow these steps: